-    Most places will offer a complimentary breakfast or discounted dinner options.
+Most places will offer complimentary breakfast or discounted dinner options.
 While these packages are convenient, they are more often than not a lot more expensive than what they should be when you could simply head out somewhere else to enjoy a meal.
 When booking a place to stay, make sure that you check if any meals are included, and also be sure to see how much restaurants in the surrounding area cost.

-6. The Shoulder Season (and off season)
+6. The Shoulder Season (and off-season)

 7. Bundling The Essentials

 During the research stage for your vacation, you may stumble across a lot of travel bundles on offer.
-These bundles can include plane tickets, meals, accommodation, guided tours, and many other perks or benefits you want included in your vacation.
+These bundles can include plane tickets, meals, accommodation, guided tours, and many other perks or benefits you want to be included in your vacation.
 By comparing these to the costs you have already found on your own, you may be able to find a deal.
 Be diligent though!
 Sometimes, though convenient, these packages cost you more than reserving everything separately.

 8. We All Deserve A Reward Now And Then

 While they often seem like much more of a hassle than they’re worth, reward programs are a great way to get discounts or coupons for travel and other vacation costs.
-In fact most hotels offer a free reward program.
+In fact, most hotels offer a free reward program.
 So for those of us who frequently travel to the same vacation destinations they are a great option to earn free perks, or eventually even get a free stay.
 We often use reward credit cards like Starwood to lock in points toward hotels each year.